jerdog/devex-and-devops-success-revealHugo/content/_index.md

 {{% note %}}
-There is a direct correlation with productivity: When developers spend less time grappling with cumbersome processes and tooling and more on actual coding, innovation thrives.
-**When organizations provide developers with well-configured, easy-to-use development environments**, they can significantly reduce setup times and minimize configuration-related delays.
-We've seen that with Docker and containerization - leading to faster start times on new projects and less time spent on environment-related issues.
-The use of **IDEs and automation tools** (for testing, building, and deployment) enhances productivity by automating repetitive tasks.
-Tools like Visual Studio Code, Jenkins, and GitLab CI/CD automate code analysis, builds, tests, and deployments, allowing developers to focus on coding and problem-solving rather than manual processes.
 **Platforms that facilitate easy collaboration and communication**, such as Slack, JIRA, and GitHub, help streamline the development process.
 These tools support real-time communication, issue tracking, and code reviews, enabling developers to collaborate effectively, regardless of their physical location.
 {{% /note %}}

 ---